Stretching Safely for Splits

 I think it is pretty common knowledge among dancers these days that one should not stretch “cold.”
 However that habit of walking into a studio or green room and settling into our favorite stretch or straddle is a hard one to break.
 I’m guilty myself.

 The best time for splits or other static passive stretches are after the body has been completely warmed up.
-During cool down after a class, for example.
+After a class, for example.

 What are some signals that I’m overstretching?